JanneMattila/www/docs/_posts/2024/03/2024-03-11-azure-iot-operations-and-interoperability.markdown

 > Interoperability is capability of AKS Edge Essentials and
 > we can take advantage of it in our custom applications and
 > Azure IoT Operations data processing pipelines.

+This is powerful and provides flexibility to your edge software architecture.

 I hope you find this useful!